Clickadelic/wordpress-bootstrap/README.md

 # bootstrap
-A WordPress Theme based on current bootstrap
+A WordPress Theme based on Bootstrap, currently 5.2.2